lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ### React

-For a while now, [React](https://reactjs.org) has been a developer favourite.
+For a while now, [React](https://reactjs.org) has been a developer favourite, developed by Facebook, with some amazing features.
 Working with the DOM can be frustrating, but by offering developers a small set of tools to learn, React makes interacting with the browser DOM accessible to a large set of developers familiar with JavaScript but unfamiliar with the DOM API.

 React gives us an ideal, or “virtual”, representation of our application, in our virtual DOM, with that simple set of tools to refine and manipulate it.
 Then, through a process of “[reconciliation](https://reactjs.org/docs/reconciliation.html)”, it syncs with the real DOM.